nullstare/ReiLua/API.md

 ## Usage

 Application needs 'main.lua' file as entry point.
-ReiLua executable will first look it from same directory or it's path can be given by argument.
-There are three global functions that the engine will call, 'init', 'process' and 'draw'.
+ReiLua executable will first look it from same directory.
+Alternatively, path to the folder where "main.lua" is located can be given as argument.
+There are three global Lua functions that the engine will call, 'init', 'process' and 'draw'.

 ---
 > function init()